Skip to main content

 Why two terms?

-The range of time and texts we cover is enormous.
-Two Dartmouth quarters allow barely enough time.
-Hence the sequence.
+The HUM courses cover a great range of eras and texts.
+Two Dartmouth quarters allow barely enough time to study this material.
+Hence the two-term sequence.

 What do I need to know about the First-Year Writing Requirement?